What Is Ashwagandha? 10 Surprising Benefits Of Ashwagandha

 I am.
 And that is exactly why I am a fan of ashwagandha tea.
 Ashwagandha shares the energy boosting properties of caffeine, but it is very different from caffeine.
 The herb gently lifts your energy levels so that they stay high for a lot longer; no more post-caffeine crash.

 Dr Vasant Lad, Ayurvedic physician and president of the Ayurvedic Institute in New Mexico, recommends drinking one cup of ashwagandha tea daily.
 Ashwagandha tea should be drunk together with something cool, like licorice, honey or milk, because the tea warms you up more than other hot drinks.

-To prepare the tea, you just need to boil up to 1 tsp of ashwagandha powder per one cup of water for 10 minutes, and don’t forget to add something cool before drinking.
+To prepare the tea, you just need to boil up to 1 tsp of ashwagandha powder per one cup of water for 10 minutes.
+Don’t forget to add something cool before drinking.

-The amount of studies devoted to exploring a mere herb is astonishing – ashwagandha must contain special qualities to evoke so much medical interest.
+Ashwagandha can help your body cope with a wide range of issues.
+When taken safely in the right quantities, ashwagandha maintains homeostasis in the body and revitalizes and heals.
+It benefits physical and mental health.
+Also, it is natural, without the side effects of over-the-counter or prescription drugs.
+The amount of studies devoted to exploring a mere herb is astonishing.
+Ashwagandha must contain special qualities to evoke so much medical interest.
 It seems that researchers just keep discovering more unknown potentials in this herb.